“In Syria, I was an entrepreneur. That was no coincidence; being an entrepreneur suits me.”

 After starting his business, Abdulah was shocked to achieve so much success in a challenging world.
 “I had not even guessed at the existence of this sector a year ago, so to earn good money has been a huge change in my life since gaining Qredits’ support.
 Their help has made all the difference in our success as a business, and I am so thankful for the guidance they gave us.”
 Most of all, through his new business venture, Abdulah is better integrated into Dutch society and was able to accomplish this much more quickly.
 “I have a new sense of purpose and drive, and I can enjoy life better again,” he comments.

 Charley Trading has given Abdulah new opportunities in a new country.
-Because of his accomplishments as an entrepreneur, Abdulah has a simple message for other migrants looking to open their own businesses:
+Because of his accomplishments as an entrepreneur, Abdulah has a simple message for other people on the move looking to open their own businesses: